 This is probably the most fitting picture of a test in all of Scripture.
 Scholars take notice of the first time God uses a word.
 It is called “The Principle of First Mention,” and the idea is when a word occurs for the first time it reveals the truest meaning.
 Genesis 22:1 is the first time God uses the word nacah.
 There were more painful tests—such as what Job experienced—but as far as having faith tested, it is hard to imagine anything tougher than Abraham’s experience.
 He is the “Father of Faith” (Romans 4:11–18) and fittingly He faced the premier test of faith.
 After he passed, God said, “Now I know (yada) that you fear God, since you have not withheld your son, your only son, from Me” (Genesis 22:12b).
 God knew the courageous man who dared to pick up the knife would not have hesitated to perform the sacrifice.

 The account might look foreign to us because God would never command us to sacrifice a child.
 There is a relationship though—God tested (nacah) Abraham to know (yada) him, and God tests us to know us.
 When Abraham’s faith withstood the test, the Angel said it revealed his fear of God.
-When our faith withstands tests, it reveals our fear of God, which is “the beginning of wisdom” (Proverbs 9:10).
+When our faith withstands tests as James 1:3 and 1 Peter 1:3 describe, it reveals our fear of God, which is “the beginning of wisdom” (Proverbs 9:10).

 - Why is it important for God to test our faith?

 - How can it help your perspective of trials to view them as tests, versus viewing them as unfortunate circumstances?